Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-angular-cli-7.0.md

 and contains information about how much time each plugin took.

-This is not really intended for us, but to help the CLI team to improve some projects with long build times.
+This is not really intended for us, but to help the CLI team improving some projects with long build times.
 If you are in this case,
 you can now offer proper information to the team about your build, and they might be able to speed things up in future releases.